-Pre-poll voting (early voting) closes today, Friday 29 July, at 5pm.
+Pre-poll voting (early voting) closes today, Friday 29 July, at δpm.
 Pre-poll voting locations for each council area can be found on our website:

-- Kempsey Shire Council

-Shellharbour City Council (Ward A only)
+- Shellharbour City Council (Ward A only) Singleton Council

-- Singleton Council

-On election day polling places will be open between 8am and 8pm.
-Polling places for each council area can be found on our website:
+On election day polling places will be open between 8am and 6pm.
+Polling places for each where they are enrolled, or to use the 'Find My Ele website."

-- Kempsey Shire Council

-Shellharbour City Council (Ward A only)
+- .
+Shellharbour City Council (Ward A only) - Singleton Council

-Singleton Council